EU sanctions Russia military intel chief over Skripal

 Moscow denies involvement in the poisoning and has offered numerous and varied alternative explanations and counter-accusations.

-There was no immediate reaction from the Kremlin after the sanctions were announced, but spokesman Dmitry Peskov had earlier brushed aside reports that "Petrov" and "Boshirov" would be targeted.
+Before the sanctions were announced, Kremlin spokesman had brushed aside reports that "Petrov" and "Boshirov" would be targeted.

-"They are under suspicion for no good reason," he said, insisting images published by British authorities of the pair visiting the UK at the time of the attack do not prove anything.
+"They are under suspicion for no good reason," he said, insisting images published by British authorities of the pair visiting the UK at the time of the attack did not prove anything.

 "There are a lot of pictures of Russian nationals in the UK and this is not direct evidence.
 We don't know of any more substantial and more concrete evidence, therefore we treat such decisions negatively."

-A British statement identified the sanctioned Syrian entity as the Scientific Studies and Research Centre and the targeted nationals as Tariq Yasmina, Khaled Nasri, Walid Zughaid, Firas Ahmed and Said Said.
+The Syrian sanctions hit the Scientific Studies and Research Centre (SSRC) and Colonel Tariq Yasmina, SSRC head Khaled Nasri, Walid Zughaid, Colonel Firas Ahmed and Said Said.

+Yasmima is alleged to be the liaison between the SSRC and Assad's palace, and the others are said to be senior weapons development and production personnel.